Firm Settings Guide

 Firms can use the FinPro Access Tracking report template in FINRA Gateway Reports to track details about FinPro account activity for registered securities professionals at the firm, including attestation information.

 These auto-generated CE emails are the first to be supported by FINRA's modernized system notification functionality.
 Notifications will be sent via email to registered FinPro users according to the frequency selected by their firm(s).
-Firms can also request copies of the delivered notifications.
+Firms can also provide one or more email addresses that they would like to receive copies of the delivered notifications.

 Firms can track CE notifications with the Notifications Tracking Report in FINRA Gateway.
 The report includes many data points requested by firms, including email addresses, email subject, date sent, and the date an email was opened.
 Learn more about FINRA Gateway Reports on the Tracking CE Obligations page.